fluid-project/sojustrepairit.org/content/partners/futco.md

 On Saturday, April 18 we carried out a training session for the teachers of the public educational institutions in the city of Cartagena de Indias.

-{{< figure src="/images/uploads/futco-event-2-image-1.png" alt="Photograph showing 2 participants holding up a poster while a third participant speaks into a microphone" caption="Workshop participants presenting a poster" >}}
+{{< figure src="/images/uploads/futco-event-2-image-1.png" alt="Photograph showing Jutta standing together with some of the teachers and smiling" caption="Jutta and teachers at the training session" >}}

-{{< figure src="/images/uploads/futco-event-2-image-2.png" alt="Photograph showing several particpants sitting together around a table and having a discussion" caption="Participants at the workshop" >}}
+{{< figure src="/images/uploads/futco-event-2-image-2.png" alt="Group photograph showing all the participants at the training session" caption="Group photograph" >}}

 ### The INTERNATIONAL FORUM (ETEP-D): Education and technology in and for diversity